 Its architecture combines traditional features and modern 60s style.
 This famous historical site has witnessed Vietnam Wars against French colonist and American emperor.

-This is a promisingly one-of-a-kind experience in your Vietnam Itinerary 4 days.
+This is a promising one-of-a-kind experience in your Vietnam Itinerary 4 days.

-The walking street is a public space for tourists to enjoy the modern scene in the city centre.
+The walking street is a public space for tourists to enjoy the modern scene in the city center.